virox/wav-winmm/README.md

 ogg-winmm emulates the CD-DA audio tracks by reading them from ogg files instead of audio tracks on a CD-ROM.

+ogg-winmm also provides separate volume control for CDDA/MIDI/WAVE, which has been missing in Windows Vista/7/8/10.

 # Usage:

 1. Rip the audio tracks from the CD and encode them to ogg files, following naming convention: